 What about the sales person who’s defeated before they ever step into the prospect’s office?

 I can’t help but think about Dwight from The Office as he performs his “pre-sale ritual”… We may laugh, but I’d put my money behind his approach, or at least the philosophy behind it.

 Life can be tough, business can be tough, sales can be tough, and if you don’t position your mind for success, if you don’t position your mind to WIN right out of the gate, to win before the win, to be successful before ever having it materialise, you’re going to be fighting an uphill battle.

-You must position the battle of your mind on success before ever stepping into the battlefield.
+You must fix your mind on success before ever stepping onto the battlefield.

 Ask any seasoned sales pro and they’ll tell you that they NEVER go into any sales meeting without assuming the sale.

 They’ve done their homework, they believe at their core that their product is perfect for that prospect, they believe wholeheartedly that it’s well worth the cost and that the business owner will benefit handsomely from it.
 If any of these are not the case then you’re participating in an unethical presentation and shouldn’t be there in the first place.

 The sale is WON or LOST in the mind long before the prospect ever has a chance to speak.